Fes Fes-meknes, Morocco Travel Guide

 Essential to Moroccan dining.

-Steamed semolina presented with a stew of meat (often chicken or lamb) and a variety of vegetables.
-Traditionally served on Fridays for lunch, but numerous eateries provide it on different days.
+Steamed semolina presented with a stew of meat (often chicken meat or lamb) and a variety of vegetables.
+Traditionally served on Fridays for lunch, but numerous eateries provide it on other days.

 A staple, especially on Fridays.

 A hearty, traditional Moroccan soup.
 It usually contains tomatoes, lentils, chickpeas, and sometimes lamb or beef.
-Often served to break the fast during The month of ramadan, but available year-round.
+Often served to break the fast during Ramadan, but available year-round.

 A comforting and popular soup.